 Normally, heart rate monitoring on smartwatches or fitness bands only works in set intervals or during workouts.
 But, with an app such as Always On Heart Rate, you can continually track your heart rate at all times.

-One thing to keep in mind, though, is that heart rate tracking is one of the most power-intensive tasks to do on a smartwatch.
+One thing to remember, though, is that heart rate tracking is one of the most power-intensive tasks on a smartwatch.
 Using it all the time is a sure way of killing your battery life.

-Strava is one of the most popular workout apps for Galaxy Gear S3 and other Samsung Galaxy wearables as well.
+Strava is one of the most popular workout apps for Galaxy Gear S3 and other Samsung Galaxy wearables.

-Just like with Strava, you can use Endomondo to track various kinds of workouts and share them with your friends, family, or other Endomondo users, in general.
+Just like with Strava, you can use this app to track various workouts and share them with your friends, family, or other MMR users.

 Swim.com is another workout-tracking app.
 But, as the name implies, this one is specifically made for tracking swimming.

 You can use it to track the distance covered, the overall time, and even your pace.
-That’s as straightforward and easy as any app can get.
+That’sstraightforwardeasy as any app can get.

 Facer is a customization app that you can use to install and create even more watch faces that you can get by default.

 A cool thing about watches is that we always have them on us.
-No matter what happens, a watch stays on your wrist – and that can come in handy in case of a sudden blackout.
+No matter what happens, a watch stays on your wrist, which can come in handy in a sudden blackout.

 These are our top Galaxy Watch Apps for now.
-If we had to only pick 5 of them in no specific order, these would probably be:
+If we had only to pick 4 of them in no specific order, these would probably be:

-- Endomondo: Same reason as above.
-You can use the built-in GPS to track workouts without having a phone with you
+- Strava: Same reason as above.
+You can use the built-in GPS to track workouts without having a phone.

 What are your best apps?
 Feel free to let us and everyone else know about them by leaving a comment down below.